-As a matter of corporate policy, Management seeks the approval and ratification by the stockholders of all acts, contracts, investments and resolutions of the Board of Directors and Management since 29 June 2015, or the last annual meeting.
-These are reflected in the minutes of meetings of the Board of Directors, the regular reports and disclosures to the SEC and Philippine Stock Exchange, the 2015 Annual Report, and the report of the Chairman and President.
+As a matter of corporate policy, Management seeks the approval and ratification by the Stockholders of all acts, contracts, investments and resolutions of the Board of Directors and Management since 29 June 2015, or the last Annual Meeting.
+These are reflected in the minutes of meetings of the Board of Directors, the regular reports and disclosures to the Securities and Exchange Commission and the Philippine Stock Exchange, the 2015 Annual Report and the report of the Chairman and President.

-The acts of the Board of Directors and Management pertain primarily to acts in the normal course of business and compliance with and submission of all regulatory requirements, reports and financial statements, audited and unaudited from period to period, such as, but not limited to:
+The acts of the Board of Directors and Management pertain primarily to acts in the normal course of business and compliance with and submission of all regulatory requirements, reports and financial statements, audited and unaudited from period to period.